;

 Llamas’ Corner

 Llamas’ Corner is the newest cafe in the space previously held by a few others.
 As you can probably tell by the name, it is llama-themed with llama wallpaper and llamas painted on the back wall.
-It has a pretty wide menu of drinks, paninis, pastries, and other food.
-I had the avocado toast, pictured, and the combination of balsamic and tomato on top was very good.
+It has a wide menu of drinks, paninis, pastries, and other food.
+I had the avocado toast, pictured, and the combination of balsamic and tomato on top was surprisingly delicious.
 It’s a great place to work, study, and have lunch or a coffee.132 McMechen St.

 Red Emma’s

 Red Emma’s is a radical bookstore and cafe run by a worker cooperative.
-It’s moved around a few times, but is now it’s in the Waverly area.
+It’s moved around a few times, but is now in the Waverly area.
 Aside from being a cafe and bookstore, they regularly host community events related to social justice issues.
+It’s also a great place for vegans, with a mostly vegan menu.
 3128 Greenmount Ave.

 Nancy by SNAC